 As with many areas of technology, generational differences are emerging in end-user willingness to try new technologies and services.
 This trend is apparent even in end-user segments that have historically taken a more conservative approach to financial services.
 For instance, in a recent survey of U.S. small and midsize businesses (SMBs) segmented by the age demographic of the business's primary financial decision-maker, 64% of millennial-run businesses said they use new technology as soon as a new product is released.
-In contrast, only 14% of baby boomer- and senior-run businesses reported the same openness to adopting new technology right away.
-These statistics are shown in Figure 1.
+In contrast, only 14% of baby boomer- and senior-run businesses reported the same openness to adopting new technology immediately (Figure 1).